 Step 2: Get a Burning Tool

-Go to this website to download Rufus Version 3.16 Beta 2, an excellent burning tool for Windows 11.
+Go to download Rufus Version 3.16 or an advanced version, an excellent burning tool for Windows 11.

 Step 3: Create a Windows 11 Bootable USB Drive without Checks for TPM and Secure Boot